zlatnaspirala/visual-ts-game-engine/readme.md

 ├── build/  (This is auto generated)
 |   ├── multiplayer/
 |   ├── singleplaye/
+|   ├── basket-ball-chat/ [WIP]

 </pre>

  -Client part is browser web application.
 No reloading or redirecting.
 This is single page application.
 I use html request only for loading local/staged html (like register, login etc.).
  Networking is based on  webSocket full-duplex communication only.
 This is bad for old fasion programmers.
- You must be conform with classic socket connection methodology.
+ You must be conform with classic socket connection methodology and your own idea about connections.
  -webRTC can be used for any proporsion.
-   Already implemented :
+   Already implemented:
    -video chat webRTC (SIP) chat and data communication.
+     -multiRTC2 for old version of brosers
+     -multiRTC3 for all modern browser's and hybryd implementation (android, ios etc.)
    -Simple facebook api script.

  -Class 'Connector' (native webSocket) used for user session staff.